-Why should you give children breaks to help them learn?
+Why should you give children breaks during the day?

 This post was inspired by an overheard conversation and links two issues.
 Access to planned interventions and the provision of learning breaks throughout the day.
 A parent of an autistic child was questioning whether a school should have stopped their child from attending their sensory circuit session.
 This was a timetabled session designed and provided to allow the child to regulate.The purpose of any OT, SALT or behaviour intervention session is not a reward or a timeout.
 Click To Tweet